About Rio de Janeiro Samba Schools

 Samba nights and rehearsals at these schools are something that ought not to be missed on a visit to Rio.
 Salgueiro and Mangueira are among the larger samba schools that welcome visitors to their practice halls and construction facilities all the year round.
 These schools have their headquarters just outside the center of the city.
 On scheduled nights, the community and visitors are invited to join in the fun and take part in the singing and dancing until the wee hours of the morning.

 Not only is Samba music played but people can boogie down to Brazilian Funk, Bossa Nova and other national rhythms.
-One of the favorites is Salgueiro Samba School, located on Rua Silva Teles in the Tijuca neighborhood.
-It is very popular with the local Cariocas who flock there every Saturday night to enjoy the live samba music.
 It is safest to take a cab to and from these samba schools as public transportation is unreliable and the neighborhoods are not popular with tourists.